-This stunning house and gallery is surrounded by picturesque riverside gardens, the historic house is full of beauty from paintings, photographs and interior design.
+This stunning house and gallery are surrounded by picturesque riverside gardens, the historic house is full of beauty from paintings, photographs and interior design.
 There is a lovely Wild Play area for kids and great trails to follow making this a special place for a day out with family and friends.
 Find out more.

 Smallhythe Place – Kent

 Smallhythe Place is a sixteenth-century building, that was once a Tudor harbour master’s house.
-It was also home to Victorian actress, Ellen Terry and is now a museum of memorabilia.
-There are many events, which take place in the Barn Theatre and the cottage garden contains roses, an orchard and spring garden.
+It was also home to the Victorian actress, Ellen Terry and is now a museum of memorabilia.
+There are many events, which take place in the Barn Theatre and the cottage garden contains roses, an orchard and a spring garden.
 Find out more.

 Studland Bay – Swanage

-Visit this popular beach to take in the beautiful Purbeck coastline with views of Old Harry Rocks and the Isle of Wight, discover dragons and take the dune trail challenge!
+Visit this popular beach to take in the beautiful Purbeck coastline with views of Old Harry Rocks and the Isle of Wight.
+Discover dragons and take the dune trail challenge!
 There’s no shortage of water sports to get involved in, making this the perfect day out for active families!
 Find out more.